jinlajf/resolwe-bio-py/docs/tutorial-diffexp.rst

 ..
 Note::

-	Samples, genome file (FASTA) and annotation file (GTF) used in this tutorial were obtained from `here`_.
+	Samples, genome file (FASTA) and annotation file (GTF) used in this tutorial were obtained `here`_.
-	Sample information can also be found with ReSDK (only if the sample is annotated):
+	Sample information can also be found with ReSDK (if the sample is annotated):

 	.. code-block:: python